 No 18 Squadron disbanded on 31 March 1963.
 I was posted from Finningley back to 232 Operational Conversion Unit at RAF Gaydon as an instructor on the Valiant ground school where I had been a student myself less than three eventful years earlier.
 I was one of half a dozen AEO instructors: three of us specialising on Valiants occupied one office; three Victor specialists had the office next door to ours.
 Our Boss, Squadron Leader John Sheriston, always known simply as Sheri, had an office across the corridor.

 In spite of its name, the OCU did not teach the operational aspects of flying the Valiant in its war role: that was always done on the squadrons.
 The OCU was there to teach new aircrew how to fly the aircraft.
 The three Valiant AEOs were required to teach not only new AEOs the complexities of the so-called 'electric bomber', but also the new pilots and navigators the basics of the electrical system and how it affected their tasks.
-From time to time I had flying trips in the Valiant in order to keep current but those sorties were few and far between.
+From time to time I had flying trips in the Valiant in order to keep current, but those sorties were few and far between.
 It was clear that the Valiant was nearing the end of its useful flying life and I was disappointed once again that I had not been posted to one of the main force squadrons.

 Not long after arriving at Gaydon I was given two secondary duties: the first was the job of editing the monthly station magazine.
 The Gaydon Gazette was handsomely printed on glossy paper by a small firm located in the nearby village of Kineton.
-I learned everything I know about the printing process, proof-reading, galleys, gutters, typefaces and leading - and how to pronounce leading properly - from the enthusiastic and ever patient people who worked at the Kineton Press and that knowledge has stood me in good stead ever since.
-Following my experiences at Finningley as the station's PRO, it was a relief to find that at Gaydon there was a new openness in the official attitude towards what we nowadays call the Media.
+I learned everything I now know about the printing process - proof-reading, galleys, gutters, typefaces and leading, and how to pronounce leading properly - from the enthusiastic and ever patient people who worked at the Kineton Press.
+That knowledge stood me in good stead in the following years.
+After my experiences at Finningley as the station's PRO, it was a relief to find that at Gaydon there was a new openness in the official attitude towards what we nowadays call "The Media".
 Of course, because Gaydon was a V Bomber training unit not a front-line bomber station, security was rather less of an issue than it was at Finningley.

 Kineton village itself achieved unwanted notoriety when the local pub, The Swan, a truly delightful 'olde-worlde' English country pub much frequented by aircrew from Gaydon, was reported to be the regular weekend hideaway of John Profumo MP and Miss Christine Keeler.
-Mr Profumo was the Secretary of State for War (an old title that disappeared when the Ministry of Defence was created from the three single service ministries).
+Mr Profumo was the Secretary of State for War (an old title that disappeared in 1964 when the Ministry of Defence was created from the three single service ministries).
 By virtue of his position since 1950 as Member of Parliament for nearby Stratford-upon-Avon, Mr Profumo was an Honorary Member of the Officers' Mess at Gaydon, which meant that he would regularly be invited to various social occasions including official cocktail parties, annual Formal Balls, and Dining-In Nights.

 There were only about a dozen honorary members in total and their names and titles were etched in gold leaf letters on a prominent notice board just inside the main entrance to the Officers' Mess.
 Shortly after I arrived at Gaydon one Honorary Member, a local District Councillor, apparently berated the Station Commander because his title had not been amended to reflect his recent upgrade from Councillor to Alderman.
 The Station Commander apologised and instructed the Mess President to appoint someone to ensure that nothing like that ever occurred again.
 As the junior member of the Mess Committee, I was promptly given that onerous task by the Mess President.